SamsungLabs/style-people/README.md

 Below are brief descriptions and examples of usage for these scripts.
 Please see their argparse help message for more details.

 ### Sample texture from generative model
-`sample_new_textures.py` samples a number of neural textures from generative model and saves them on disc.
+`python sample_new_textures.py` samples a number of neural textures from generative model and saves them on disc.

 Example:
 ```